 A conviction for any offense, during a period of enrollment for which a student received Title IV, HEA program funds, under any federal or state law involving the possession or sale of illegal drugs will result in the loss of eligibility for any Title IV, HEA grant, loan, or work study assistance (HEA Sec.484(r)(1);(20 U.S.C.
 1091(r)(1)).
 Students convicted for such offenses may regain the eligibility according to the following schedule: Penalties for Drug Convictions.

-Students who are planning to study away should meet with the Director of Financial Aid to discuss options and eligibility prior to submitting their study away plan for approval.
-A Consortium/Contractual Agreement is required of all students who study away.
+Financial aid is available for students who plan to study away.
+Olin is committed to continuing to meet your financial need for your away semester.
+Students who are planning to study away should meet with the financial aid staff to discuss options and eligibility.
+A Consortium/Contractual Agreement is required of all students receiving need based aid or student loans.
 See the Study Away guidelines for additional information.

 Statement of Ethical Principles and Code of Conduct for Institutional Financial Aid Professionals: